Google sets rules for HQ guest speakers after controversy over Indian historian - ExBulletin

 get angry up

-Since Google said it canceled a talk on India’s social and religious caste system by Tenmoj Soundararajan, an author who advocates for those disadvantaged by caste prejudice, at least in April due to internal conflicts. , the controversy over the speakers has confused Google.
+He said internal resentment led him to cancel a lecture on India’s socio-religious caste system by author Tenmoj Soundararajan, who advocates for those disadvantaged by caste prejudice.
+The controversy over the speakers has confused Google since at least April.

 Members of an internal Hindu group had complained about Soundararajan, describing her rhetoric as inflammatory.

 At least one of the reviewers suggested inviting Rajiv Malhotra to balance out, according to an internal message.
-Malhotra, a tech entrepreneur turned self-proclaimed contrarian writer, has viewed activists such as Soundararajan as serpents and has criticized his affirmative action policies that foster marginalized caste groups.
+Malhotra, a tech entrepreneur turned self-proclaimed contrarian writer, has called activists such as Soundararajan “snakes” and criticized his affirmative action policies that promote lower caste groups.

 Google’s Hindu group eventually scheduled Malhotra to speak about India’s positive global impact, according to the invitation.
 However, according to a subsequent announcement, organizers have canceled his November 10th, the day before his scheduled talk at his Google office in Silicon Valley.